Skip to main content

 Sound familiar?

-The fix is usually not one magic switch.
-Approvals, sandbox mode, writable roots, and fresh sessions all have to line up.
+The fix is usually not one toggle.
+Approvals, the permission profile, higher-precedence overrides, and a fresh session all have to line up.

 What this prompt gives you